tfmorris/scribeAPI/project/marriages/content/help/m_surname.md

-# Mortgager Name
+# Surname
-<p>The mortgager tends to be a single person or organization's name.
-If multiple names are provided, draw one box around all of them.</p>
+<p>The bride or groom's surname.
+The sample images here need to be updated..</p>
 <div id="accordion-help-modal">
   <h3>Sample Image One</h3>
   <div class="modal-field-guide" >